-**Keep in mind if you are doing a first look the reception coverage will be less because we added an hour to the beginning of the timeline.
+**Keep in mind if you are doing a first look, the reception coverage will be less because we added an hour to the beginning of the timeline.

 Having all your dream photos

-arrival photos: (45 mins – 1 hour of the timeline)
+Arrival time and Detail photos: (45 mins – 1 hour of the timeline)

-detail photos and getting ready: (2-3 hours of time)
+Bride and Groom getting ready: (2-3 hours)

 Ceremony ( 1 Hour)

-Reception: ( 2-3 hours in timeline)
+Reception: ( 2-3 hours in the timeline)